JaimyTuin223/JaimyTuin223/readme.md

 ## 🚀 About Me
-Forklift certified Dutch IT student with multiple hobbies, like developing, drawing, gaming,  martial arts and more.
+Hi I'm Jaimy, a Dutch IT student with a diverse range of hobbies and skills.
+In addition to my passion for developing and drawing, I enjoy gaming, spending time in nature and practicing martial arts.
+Oh and I'm also forklift certified lol

 ## 🔗 Links